العربية

 Modern unconstrained implant design.

-Anatomy and Biomechanics of the Elbow
+Detailed Surgical Anatomy and Biomechanics

 Capsuloligamentous Stabilizers

-Kinematics and Joint Forces
+Kinematics and Joint Reaction Forces

-Clinical Pearl: When placing an unconstrained prosthesis, recreating this exact anatomical axis of rotation is mandatory.
-Failure to do so results in eccentric loading, accelerated polyethylene wear, and early clinical failure.
+The carrying angle varies dynamically, moving from approximately 11 degrees of valgus in full extension to 6 degrees of varus in full flexion.
+This dynamic shift is exactly what rigid historical hinges failed to accommodate, leading to their demise.
+When placing an unconstrained prosthesis, recreating this exact anatomical axis of rotation is mandatory.
+Failure to do so results in eccentric loading, rapid accelerated polyethylene wear, and early clinical failure.

 Image